CodeDistiller: Automatically Generating Code Libraries for Scientific Coding Agents: Downstream Evaluation

 {\flushleft\textbf{Discovery Agent:}} The tasks were provided to \textsc{CodeScientist} in two configurations.
 In the \textit{baseline} configuration, \textsc{CodeScientist} was given access to general materials-science domain code examples, including popular simulation packages for materials analysis, atomic simulation, molecular dynamics, and computational thermodynamics, as well as associated openly accessible data.
 In the \textit{experimental} configuration, the set of code examples was expanded to include the relevant \codedist generated example appropriate for a given task.
 We used \textsc{Claude Sonnet 4.5} as a base model.
 Each \textsc{CodeScientist} run was given a maximum of 15 debug iterations, 6 hours of total runtime (capped at 60 minutes per debug iteration), and up to \$5 USD of \textsc{LLM}-associated costs.
 Because automated discovery is still challenging and low-recall, we submitted each of the baseline and experimental tasks twice, and for a given discovery problem, used the first run that successfully completed (if any) in the subsequent evaluation.

-{\flushleft\textbf{Automated Evaluation:}} To measure whether \codedist examples provide benefit over the baseline system using only generic materials-science domain examples combined with parametric knowledge, we evaluated output using an A/B testing paradigm \cite{kohavi2020trustworthy,fisher1935design}.
-Specifically, for a given discovery problem, we provided the generated \textit{code}, \textit{raw experimental results}, and \textit{experiment report} from both models, and asked an \textsc{LLM-as-a-judge} to rate which performed better on three dimensions: \textit{accuracy}, \textit{completeness}, and \textit{soundness}.
-The output of each model was rated blind, and each discovery problem was rated twice, counterbalancing presentation order \cite{wang-etal-2024-large-language-models-fair,zheng2023judging}.
-The A/B test allowed three ratings: a preference for A, B, or no preference/a tie, and was framed in a chain-of-thought paradigm requiring independent textual evaluations of each system before the final A/B rating.
+{\flushleft\textbf{Expert and Automated Evaluation:}} To measure whether \codedist examples provide benefit over the baseline system using only generic materials-science domain examples combined with parametric knowledge, we evaluated output using an A/B testing paradigm \cite{kohavi2020trustworthy,fisher1935design}.
+Specifically, for a given discovery problem, we provided the generated \textit{code}, \textit{raw experimental results}, and \textit{experiment report} from both models, and asked the \textit{domain expert} (manual condition) and an \textsc{LLM-as-a-judge} (automatic condition) to rate which performed better on three dimensions: \textit{accuracy}, \textit{completeness}, and \textit{soundness}.
+The output of each model was rated blind, and for LLM-as-a-judge each discovery problem was rated twice, counterbalancing presentation order \cite{wang-etal-2024-large-language-models-fair,zheng2023judging}.
+The A/B test allowed three ratings: a preference for A, B, or a tie, and was framed in a chain-of-thought paradigm requiring independent textual evaluations of each system before the final A/B rating.
 To control for problem difficulty, we only examined problems where both \textit{baseline} and \textit{experimental} models produced a solution (50 problems).